shreyanshk/boottorrent/docs/internals.rst

         client.LL -> client.Ph1 [label = "Execute Phase-1 Kernel", leftnote = "Linux loader exits"]
         client.Ph1 -> client.TUI [label = "Init launches TUI"]
     }

+[If you're having trouble read the image, view it at full resolution by right clicking it and opening it in another tab.]

 The nodes in this chart are as follows: